japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 !
 ! [[lowerBound]] Lower bound of partition column

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider, create a BaseRelation>> for reading
+Used exclusively when `JdbcRelationProvider` is requested to [create a BaseRelation](spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider) for reading

 ! `numPartitions`
 !